objectDisorientedProgrammer/C-Data-Structures/README.md

 # C-Data-Structures
 A place for data structures implemented in C.
-These implementations will not use dynamic memory allocation.
+These implementations do not use dynamic memory allocation.

 Created with doxygen compliant comments.